|Case Studies of the ROZ CO2 Flood and the Combined ROZ/MPZ CO2 Flood at the Goldsmith Landreth Unit, Ector County, Texas

 The various next generation production technologies were reviewed and evaluated for possible field application.
 A novel CO2 gas lift has now been implemented and has demonstrated success in increasing production while decreasing costs.

 The Goldsmith ROZ field area characterization and geologic modeling are in progress.
-Although five of the six cores originally identified as available for study have been characterized, two additional wells have been cored by Legado and four cores originally taken by Amoco during the waterflood development in the 1960s have been located.
-These are considered to be important to the study and will be characterized during the second year of the project.
+Although the six cores originally identified as available for study have been characterized, two additional wells have been cored by Legado and four cores originally taken by Amoco during the waterflood development in the 1960s have been located.
+Core from nine of the new wells have now been described.
+These are considered to be important to the study andwere characterized during the second year of the project.
 Oil recovered from core will be tested to provide additional data on the composition of oil in the ROZ.
 Legado Resources has made available to the project two separate wells perforated in only the ROZ interval.
 They recently put both wells on production test.
 Samples gathered from the ROZ wells isolated from the MPZ are available and awaiting specialized laboratory testing and analysis.
+Of particular interest is a cored well that was a nearby offset (125’) to one of the original ROZ pilot injection wells.
+The core analysis has shown that the ROZ interval is taking CO2 and has illustrated the reactivity/activation of the immobile and previously unrecoverable oil.

 Project Start: October 1, 2010